larrycorsini/Typing-App/README.md

 ## ✨ Features

+- **Real-Time Online Multiplayer**: Join a public lobby, create a room, and race against players from around the world.
+Your progress is updated character-by-character for a thrilling, competitive experience.
 - **Dynamic Content via Gemini API**: Never type the same thing twice!
-Choose from various themes, and the Gemini API will generate a unique paragraph for you to race with.
+Choose from various themes, and the Gemini API will generate a unique paragraph for you.
-- **Multiple Game Modes**:
+- **Multiple Game & Practice Modes**:
     - **Solo Race**: Compete against AI bots with Easy, Medium, or Hard difficulty settings.
-    - **Party Race**: A local multiplayer mode!
-Add up to 4 players to take turns typing the same passage on the same device to see who is the fastest.
+    - **Party Race**: A local "hotseat" multiplayer mode!
+Add up to 4 players to take turns typing the same passage on the same device.
-    - **Public Race**: Simulate a race against a larger lobby of AI opponents with a wide range of skills.
     - **Ghost Race**: Race against a recording of your own personal best performance to visualize your improvement.
-    - **Live Race**: Join a simulated real-time lobby where players join before a synchronized race begins, mimicking a true online multiplayer experience.
+    - **Endurance Mode**: Test your stamina.
+Type as many words as you can in 60 seconds from an endless stream.
+    - **Custom Text Mode**: Paste in your own text to practice with anything you want.
+    - **Daily Challenge**: Compete on a unique, daily paragraph that is the same for everyone, with its own leaderboard.
+- **Player Customization**:
-- **Player Customization**: Unlock cosmetic UI themes by earning achievements and equip them in the settings panel to personalize your game.
+    - **UI Themes**: Unlock cosmetic UI themes by earning achievements.
-- **Themed Content Packs**: Select your favorite theme for a customized typing experience, including Harry Potter, Famous Movie Quotes, Song Lyrics, and JavaScript Code Snippets.
+    - **Sound Packs**: Unlock and equip different typing sound profiles (Classic, Sci-Fi, Mechanical) for a personalized audio experience.
+- **Advanced Race Analysis**: Get actionable feedback after each race with an analysis of your most frequently mistyped characters.
 - **Persistent Player Stats**: Your performance is saved locally.
 Track your total races, wins, win rate, best WPM, and average WPM/accuracy over time.
-- **Post-Race WPM Chart**: Visualize your typing speed throughout the race with a clean, SVG-based line graph.
-- **Achievements & Milestones**: Unlock achievements for reaching milestones like your first win, achieving 100 WPM, or finishing with perfect accuracy.
-Unlocking certain achievements grants cosmetic rewards.
-- **Local & Global Leaderboards**: See how your best races stack up against your personal top scores or compare them against a simulated global leaderboard of elite typists.
+- **Achievements & Leaderboards**: Unlock achievements for reaching milestones.
+See how your best races stack up against your personal top scores or a simulated global leaderboard.
-- **Immersive Audio**: Procedural sound effects, generated with the Web Audio API, provide lightweight, satisfying feedback for keystrokes and game events.
-- **Fully Accessible**: Designed with accessibility in mind, featuring full keyboard navigation, ARIA attributes for screen readers, and focus trapping in all modal dialogs.
+- **Fully Accessible**: Designed with accessibility in mind, featuring full keyboard navigation, ARIA attributes, and focus trapping in all modal dialogs.

 ---

-## 🚀 How to Run the App
+## 🚀 How to Run the App (Frontend & Backend)

+This project consists of a frontend (the React app) and a backend (a Node.js server for online features).
+You need to run both for all features to work.

+### 1. Running the Frontend

-This project is set up in a build-free development environment.
+The frontend is set up in a build-free development environment.
 There are no command-line tools or installation steps required.

-1.  **Live Preview**: The development environment provides a live preview of the application.
+-   **Live Preview**: Simply interact with the live preview panel.
-2.  **Automatic Updates**: Any changes made to the code are automatically compiled and updated in the preview panel in real-time.
+-   **Automatic Updates**: Any changes made to the code are automatically compiled and updated in the preview panel in real-time.

-3.  **Testing**: To test the application, simply interact with the live preview as a user would.
-All features are available for testing directly in the browser.
+### 2. Running the Backend Server

+The backend server powers the Online Multiplayer and Daily Challenge modes.

+-   **Prerequisites**: You need to have [Node.js](https://nodejs.org/) installed on your system.
+-   **Installation**:
+    1. Create a `package.json` file in the root directory with the following content:
+        ```json
+        {
+          "name": "gemini-type-racer-server",
+          "version": "1.0.0",
+          "description": "",
+          "main": "server.js",
+          "scripts": {
+            "start": "node server.js"
+          },
+          "keywords": [],
+          "author": "",
+          "license": "ISC",
+          "dependencies": {
+            "ws": "^8.17.0"
+          }
+        }
+        ```
+    2. Open a terminal in the project directory and run:
+        ```bash
+        npm install
+        ```
+-   **Running the Server**:
+    ```bash
+    npm start
+    ```
+    You should see the message `Gemini Type Racer WebSocket server started on port 8080...` in your terminal. **Keep this terminal window open while you use the app.**

 ---

 ## 🛠️ Tech Stack

-- **Framework**: React 19
-- **Language**: TypeScript
-- **State Management**: Zustand
-- **Styling**: Tailwind CSS (via CDN) & CSS Variables for theming
+-   **Frontend**: React 19, TypeScript, Zustand, Tailwind CSS
+-   **Backend**: Node.js
+-   **Real-Time Communication**: WebSockets (`ws` library)
 -   **Core API**: Google Gemini API (`@google/genai`)
-- **Testing**: Jest (via `@jest/globals`) for unit test structure
-- **Audio**: Web Audio API (for procedural sound effects)
+-   **Audio**: Web Audio API

 ---

 ## 🏗️ Architectural Overview

-This project is built with a modern frontend architecture focused on scalability, maintainability, and separation of concerns.

-### Project Structure

--   `components/`: Reusable React components that make up the UI.
--   `services/`: Modules handling external interactions and business logic (e.g., `geminiService`, `achievementService`, `customizationService`).
--   `hooks/`: Custom React hooks for managing complex, reusable component logic (e.g., `useTypingGame`, `useFocusTrap`).
--   `store.ts`: The central Zustand store, acting as the single source of truth for all global application state.
--   `types.ts`: A centralized file for all TypeScript type definitions and interfaces.
--   `services.test.ts`: An example file demonstrating the unit testing pattern for the application's services.

-### Core Concepts

-#### State Management with Zustand
+The application is architected for scalability and maintainability, with a clear separation between the frontend and backend.

-The application's state is managed by a centralized **Zustand store** (`store.ts`).
-This avoids prop-drilling and provides a single, predictable source of truth.
+-   **Frontend**: A single-page application built with React.
+Global state is managed by a centralized **Zustand store** (`store.ts`), providing a single source of truth.
+Logic is cleanly separated into components, services (for business logic like API calls), and hooks.

--   **Actions**: State mutations are handled by clearly defined actions within the store, making state changes predictable.
--   **`AppStateSync` Component**: This bridge component synchronizes the state from the `useTypingGame` hook (which contains the core typing logic) with the global Zustand store and manages the main game loop (`setInterval`).

-#### Accessibility (a11y)

--   **Focus Trapping**: The `useFocusTrap` hook ensures that when a modal is open, keyboard focus is trapped within it.
-It also allows closing modals with the `Escape` key.
--   **Semantic HTML & ARIA**: Proper HTML5 elements and ARIA attributes (e.g., `role`, `aria-modal`, `aria-label`) provide context to assistive technologies.
--   **Keyboard Navigation**: All interactive elements are fully navigable and operable using only a keyboard.

-#### Unit Testing

-The project includes a `services.test.ts` file that establishes a foundation for unit testing using a Jest-like syntax.
-It includes a mock for `localStorage` to ensure tests are isolated and repeatable, demonstrating a commitment to code quality and reliability.
+-   **Backend (`server.js`)**: A lightweight Node.js server that uses the `ws` library to handle WebSocket connections.
+It is responsible for:
+    -   Managing online race rooms and player states.
+    -   Broadcasting player progress to everyone in a room in real-time.
+    -   Serving the daily challenge text to ensure consistency for all players.
+-   **Communication (`websocketService.ts`)**: A client-side service that acts as the bridge between the React app and the backend server, managing the WebSocket connection and message flow.